c3d/recorder/README.md

 the time, even for optimized code.
 See *Performance considerations* at end of this document for details.

+The `RECORD` can also be written in lowercase, as `record`, if you don't want macros standing out in your regular code.

 In that example, `main` is the name of the recorder holding the data.
 We can declare it to hold 32 entries with a declaration like: